Generic Name: clindamycin phosphate

 Reproduction studies have been performed in rats and mice using subcutaneous and oral doses of clindamycin phosphate, clindamycin hydrochloride and clindamycin palmitate hydrochloride.
 These studies revealed no evidence of fetal harm.
 The highest dose used in the rat and mouse teratogenicity studies was equivalent to a clindamycin phosphate dose of 432 mg/kg.
 For a rat, this dose is 84 fold higher and for a mouse 42 fold higher, than the anticipated human dose of clindamycin phosphate from Clindagel® based on a mg/m2 comparison.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed.

 It is not known whether clindamycin is excreted in human milk following use of Clindagel®.
 However, orally and parenterally administered clindamycin has been reported to appear in breast milk.
 Because of the potential for serious adverse reactions in nursing infants, a decision should be made whether to discontinue nursing or to discontinue the drug, taking into account the importance of the drug to the mother.

-In the one well-controlled clinical study comparing Clindagel® and its vehicle, the incidence of skin and appendages adverse events occurring in ≥1% of the patients in either group is presented below:
+In the one well-controlled clinical study comparing Clindagel® and its vehicle, the incidence of skin and appendages adverse events occuring in ≥1% of the patients in either group is presented below: